12 Types of Keywords That Smart Marketer Should Know and Use

 For a successful on-page SEO strategy, you need to know and understand the various types of keywords.

-You need primary and LSI keywords for content optimization, long-tail keywords to increase your search rankings, and an entirely different set of keywords for paid search ads.
+You need primary and related keywords (also described as LSI keywords in the industry) for content optimization, long-tail keywords to increase your search rankings, and an entirely different set of keywords for paid search ads.

 In this post, we have curated a list of 12 types of keywords that every SEO professional should know.